slowernews/archi-project/README.md

 ===
 ####Others:

-- use spaces instead of camelCase, PascalCase or snake_case:
+- when naming use spaces instead of camelCase, PascalCase or snake_case.

-        Example using spaces: #large investor@house in lisbon

 - but avoid these symbols for regular naming: **# @ . - + $ % { } [ ]**
 - great free tool for [batch renaming](http://www.bulkrenameutility.co.uk/Screenshots.php).